 The island has a national pastime known as ‘liming’, which actually has nothing to do with the green fruit.
 Liming is a Bajan term for a lazy mingling with friends; eating, slurping rum, and sometimes slamming a dom (playing dominoes), followed by an afternoon snooze which they treat like an Olympic event.
 We get the feeling that a Bajan’s only cardio, is running late!

 The island’s large population of dread-locked skulled Rastas are quite a sight.
-Some sport dreads roping down over their shoulders like an overfed ferret, while the head-dreads of others are long enough to trip over and twisted into a turban of hair covered in a fishnet-like bonnet!
+Some sport dreads roping down over their shoulders like an overfed ferret, while other head-dreads have their matted hair, looking like a patch of black sargassum, twisted into a hairy turban covered in a fishnet-like bonnet!
 Bead-braided beards are also common; perhaps not so odd given a Portuguese explorer who liked the beard-like appearance of the island’s fig trees and named the island ‘Los Barbados’, meaning ‘The Bearded Ones’.

 A wonderful start to the day is beach-running with my bare feet imprinting the perfect sands on the shores of Carlisle Bay.
 Little Sandpiper birds comically engage in a little running of their own, chasing after newly broken waves ebbing back into the sea to peck up tiny bits of breakfast; then with a quick turn of tail feathers, frantically skedaddle back up the sand to avoid a gigantic sea bath from the next incoming wave.

 Another delightful aspect of the bay is watching the swimming horses getting some healthy downtime away from the stables.
 The muscular racehorses are brought down from nearby race course at dawn by their handlers and lead into the inviting sea where the seawater soothes their skin and muscles.